 Cutting edge contemporary art can be found at the Institute of Contemporary Art (University of Pennsylvania) and the Fabric Workshop and Museum.
 A variety of prestigious galleries, such as the Locks, Helen Drutt and Schwarz galleries, offer a selection for all tastes.

-Additionally, the University of Pennsylvania Museum of Archaeology and Anthropology houses one of the finest collections of Egyptian material on display in the United States.
+The University of Pennsylvania Museum of Archaeology and Anthropology house one of the finest collections of Egyptian material on display in the United States.